Endava/docker-php/README.md

 * there is no official alpine apache2 build
 * we cannot add nginx unit to alpine build, as it lacks php embed SAPI [comment on php!1355](https://github.com/docker-library/php/pull/1355#issuecomment-1352087633)
 * the non-alpine image has lots of (fixable) CVEs, we cannot fix (e.g. trivy image --ignore-unfixed php:8.1.13-fpm-buster says: Total: 23)

-The new approach has some advantages:
+* depends on what the docker library team thinks fits into a docker image for php, it is not the php team releasing it The new approach has some advantages:

 * It uses the latest package distributed by alpine team/community (which is pretty fast when it comes to security updates - 1 or 2 days after release)